rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 The ICE agent SHOULD, if available, use the first IPv6 address resolved, otherwise the first IPv4 address.

-An ICE agent may add additional restrictions to resolve the ICE candidate using mDNS as this mechanism allows attackers to send network traffic to devices with well-known mDNS names.
+An ICE agent may add additional restrictions to resolve the ICE candidate using mDNS, as this mechanism allows attackers to send ICE traffic to devices with well-known mDNS names.

 Limitations